 Turkey Mushroom Kale Skillet Over Kelp Noodles

 Some flavour pairings are just meant to be: orange and chocolate, peanut butter and banana, maple and bacon.
 Oregano and turkey is one of those pairings for me.
-I know it’s not exactly “out there”, but the combination of comforting turkey and zippy oregano makes for some great comfort food in the Jones house.
+I know it’s not exactly “out there”, but the combination of comforting turkey and zippy oregano makes for some great comfort food.
 The day I came up with this recipe, I was in need of some comfort food.

 We had been in the process of adopting a wonderful, loving dog named Casey from the Alberta Sheltie Rescue and had her on a home trial for a month.
 Everything was going great until Scott started having some serious allergies to her.
 We tried everything practical for our situation to manage them, but, in the end, we had to make the heart-breaking decision to return Casey at the end of our trial.
 I’m sure going to miss those big brown eyes looking back at me in the rear-view mirror.